top of page

 Tips!

 Thank you for purchasing our Fertile Hatching Eggs.
 I strive to give you the best eggs possible.
-These chickens are my passion and I treat them like my kids.
+These chickens are my passion, and I treat them like my kids.
 I would never ship any egg that I wouldn’t put in my incubator.
 I inspect each egg and carefully package them tightly in the box.
 I hope you are satisfied and get a great hatch!

 A FRIENDLY REMINDER: